Marialims26/Marialims26/README.md

 - 🌱 I’m currently learning AI, discovering and using its various branches but more specifically machine learning
 - 💞️ I’m looking to collaborate on some IA projects combined with web development
 - 📫 How to reach me : My mail: limamariepaule@gmail.com
-- 😄 Pronouns: Just say Marie
+- 😄 Pronouns: Just say Marie😊
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: ...😅

 <!---
 Marialims26/Marialims26 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.